damiso24/sql/README.md

 #### Data Modeling

 Inspect the CSVs and sketch out an ERD of the tables.
-ERD created using [http://www.quickdatabasediagrams.com](http://www.quickdatabasediagrams.com).

 #### Data Engineering

 * Use the information I have to create a table schema for each of the six CSV files.
 Create primary keys, foreign keys, and other constraints.